hackman/HighAvailabilityWorkshop/corosync+pacemaker/Tutorial.md

 }
 ```
 4. Since the corosync configuration should be the same on all nodes in the cluster, you should sync /etc/corosync to the other two nodes in the cluster.
+!!!
+Except the nodeid in the "totem { }" section of corosync.conf.
+That MUST be unique.

 # Configuring Pacemaker
 This is relatively easy with crmsh.
 You have all the needed configurations in each folder, for each service.